 There are a lot of causes of endothelial inflammation: bacteria, viruses, toxic substances, high blood glucose levels, hypoxia, autoimmune responses, shear stress from high blood pressure, and hyperlipidemia (high cholesterol, oxidized cholesterol, or really high triglycerides).[ref]

 Keep in mind that endothelial injury isn’t a one-time event.
 You don’t end up with CAD or atherosclerosis from being just once to something that inflames the endothelium.
-Your cells are resilient, inflammation occurs and then resolves.
+Your cells are resilient, so we can see inflammation occur and then resolve.
 It is the repeated and sometimes constant barrage of insults that causes long-term damage.

 Let’s dig into a couple of these triggers: